 SAWCC’s 14th Annual Visual Arts Exhibition

 At the center of the show’s curatorial premise are the connections that can be made between the selected works and the daily happenings of the market.
 A special emphasis has been placed on the layout, objects and overall experience of such an environment—from the visuals of household supplies that are displayed in an orderly fashion to the iconography of religious imagery that adorn a Catholic gift shop, and everything in between.
-Issues of identity, gender, class, race, globalization andconsumerism are crucial to the exhibition and are addressed through the many creative, theoretical and sociopolitical investigations of its artists.
-By encountering, examining and considering Open/Close, viewers are encouraged to establish links between the exhibited works and their surroundings so that they might reexamine how art and visual culture often overlap.
+Issues of identity, gender, class, race, globalization, and consumerism is crucial to the exhibition and is addressed through the many creative, theoretical, and sociopolitical investigations of the artists.
+By encountering, examining, and considering Open/Close, viewers are encouraged to establish links between the exhibited works and their surroundings so that they might reexamine how art and visual culture often overlap.

 This event is made possible with public funds from the Manhattan Community Arts Fund, supported by the New York City Department of Cultural Affairs and administered by the Lower Manhattan Cultural Council.

 SAWCC VA Committee includes: Jaishri Abichandani, Marcy Chevali, & Josheen Oberoi For further information please feel free to contact us email@example.com